caiomfortes/safesync-macos/README.md

 SafeSync is not currently signed with a paid Apple Developer ID. macOS shows a warning the first time you try to open unsigned apps, even when they're safe.
 Right-clicking and choosing Open bypasses this for that specific app.
 You only need to do this once.

-If you're uncomfortable running unsigned apps, you can build SafeSync from source (see below).

-## Building from source

-1. Clone this repository
-2. Open `SafeSync2.xcodeproj` in Xcode 15 or later
-3. Cmd+R to build and run

 ## Reporting bugs and feedback

 - For bugs: [open an issue](../../issues/new?template=bug_report.md) using the bug template